The New Architecture of Work - by John Sumser - HRExaminer

 The Western economy shifted away from manufacturing and purely physical work.
 Time and motion are not the issue when the product is ideas, conversation and reusable intellectual property.
 The only thing we know for sure about breakthrough software development is that it seems to involve late nights and a lot of pizza.

 Workplace improvement initiatives moved away from the HR/OD team and into the functional organizations.
 Beginning with the Total Quality Movement in the 80s, the continuous improvement of work became an individual responsibility.
 While the tools were reusable, responsibility for the actual accomplishment of improvement moved out of HR’s hands.
-HR’s focus moved towards team building and workplace harmony while the actual work of the company was getting done by the actual workers.
+HR’s focus moved towards team building events at unique places like The Great Escape Room and workplace harmony while the actual work of the company was getting done by the actual workers.

 Today, no one in the organization really owns the exploding new toolkit for work design.
 The discipline that produced great work like the Dictionary of Occupational Titles (which defined job requirements across the culture) seems to be slipping into a transactional coma.
 The intellectual clout that produced learning organization design, self-directed work group parameters and experiential training is increasingly focused on box checking and gap measurement.